-The African Catalyst aims to become a center of excellence for the facilitation and deployment of Infrastructure investments in the African.
+The African Catalyst aims to become a platform engagement, facilitation and deployment of Infrastructure investments in Africa

 We aim to do this through our various research and knowledge-based events and activities.
 As the word "catalyst" implies, we hope to speed up the rate of Infrastructure developments in Africa.